Join our mobile Rapid Response Network!

 With the coastal plain of the Arctic National Wildlife Refuge now threatened by oil and gas development, Defenders is working to protect this vital landscape for the caribou, polar bears, ringed and bearded seals, wolves, muskoxen, arctic foxes and hundreds of bird species that depend on it.

-Defenders is engaged in all administrative planning processes regarding drilling and seismic testing, while galvanizing public support in Alaska and the rest of the country for legislation that would permanently prohibit development in the refuge.
+Defenders is at the forefront of all administrative planning processes regarding drilling and leasing programs, while galvanizing public support in Alaska and the rest of the country for legislation that would permanently prohibit development in the refuge.

 We’re committed to preventing development that will harm this fragile ecosystem and are working with the administration and on Capitol Hill to protect the refuge and make sure our decision-makers fully understand how unique and valuable the Arctic Refuge is intact.